Ranvijay66/LN-BIRD/README.md

-this is my repository.
+This is my repository.
-author Ranvijay kumar
+Author Ranvijay kumar